|

 Wanda Sabir: Is this recent?

-doing the work.
+corporations who are doing the work.
 These workers had unionized."

 The HLLN formed when Aristide was in exile to help get back Constitutional